A Message from the Chair

 The Board consists of eleven members, all of whom (except a student member who is elected by the student body to a one-year term) are appointed by the Governor, with at least one member who is a BSU alumnus elected by the Alumni Association.
 Each member of the Board is elected to a five-year term and can serve for no more than two consecutive terms.

 The full Board meets five times annually, and conducts its meetings in accordance with the Massachusetts Open Meeting Law.
 We welcome your attendance at Board meetings.
-The Board has 11 standing committees – Executive; Academic and Student Affairs; Finance and Operations; Honorary Degree Advisory; University Advancement; External Affairs; Student Success and Diversity; University Safety and Security; Nominating; Presidential Review and Compensation; and Audit.
-These committees convene prior to each full Board meeting to consider and report out policy and action recommendations to the full Board.
+The Board has 12 standing committees – Executive; Academic and Student Affairs; Finance and Operations; Honorary Degree Advisory; Alumni and Development; External Relations; Student Success and Diversity; University Safety and Security; Nominating; Presidential Review and Compensation; Racial Justice and Equity; and Audit.
+These committees convene throughout the year to consider and report out policy and action recommendations to the full Board.

 The bylaws outline how the Board should be composed, when it should meet and how it should conduct business.